Youssef Chahine: Significant films

 During his long career Chahine produced different movies, including Aly Badrakhan's Chafika et Metwal (1979).
-His early films in Egypt included Raging Sky (1953), which begun while Farouk was still King and dealing with a peasant farmer's challenge to a feudal landlord.
+His early films in Egypt included The Blazing Sun (1954), which begun while Farouk was still King and dealing with a peasant farmer's challenge to a feudal landlord.
 In 1992 Jacques Lassalle approached him to stage a piece of his choice for Comédie-Française.
 Chahine agreed and chose to adapt Albert Camus' Caligula.
 The same year he started writing The Emigrant (1994), a story inspired by the Biblical character of Joseph, son of Jacob.

 This had been an intended project for some years and he was finally able to film it in 1994.
 This film created a controversy in Egypt between liberals and fundamentalists who opposed the depiction of religious characters in films.
 In 1997, 46 years later, his work was acknowledged at the Cannes Film Festival with the lifetime achievement award.
-Chahine is credited for directing five films starring Salah Zulfikar including significant productions such as Saladin (1963), The Nile and the Life (1968) and Those People of the Nile (1972) and also credited for discovering Omar Sharif, whose first starring role was in Chahine's film The Blazing Sun (1954).
+Chahine is credited for directing five films starring Salah Zulfikar including significant productions such as Saladin the Victorious (1963), The Nile and the Life (1968) and Those People of the Nile (1972) and also credited for discovering Omar Sharif, whose first starring role was in The Blazing Sun (1954).
 He also provided Hind Rostom with a role early on in her career in Cairo Station (1958).

 Chahine produced his four autobiographical films starting 1978 and up till 2004.
 These films tell Yehia's life, which reflects Chahine's own.
 In this quartet, he explores his sexuality, personality, and family issues.
 The autobiographical films all take place between World War One and World War Two.

 Released in 1979, and set in the 1940s, Alexandria...
 Why?
 Sparked controversy and censorship from the government- it examines Egypt's social and political issues.
 An Egyptian Story, released later in 1982, Chahine looks at his own journey as an auteur and a director.

 In 1989, Chahine released his third autobiographical film Alexandria Again and Forever.
 This film follows a strike that the actors and actresses, as well as production workers in the Egyptian film industry participate in.
 The film is a political commentary on censorship in Egypt.
 Chahine uses many directorial styles: verité, normal narrative and formalism.

 The fourth and final film to the autobiographical film is Alexandria ...
 New York (2004).
 The film draws a parallel between Chahine's life and the narrative he tells: it explores the relationship between the United States and Egypt.